jonathanbernal25/ldap/README.md

-# Simple LDAP server simulating AD for integration testing
+# Simple LDAP server simulating Active Directory

-This is a simple LDAP server that tries to simulate an AD using Apache Directory Server.
+This is a simple LDAP server that tries to simulates an Active Directory using Apache Directory Server.

 * Should work for activedirectory.js
 * Is based on https://github.com/kwart/ldap-server/ and